datacommonsorg/docsite/custom_dc/deploy_cloud.md

   <div class="gcp-tab-content">
       <div class="active">
            <ol>
-        <li>Go to <a href="https://console.cloud.google.com/storage/browse" target="_blank">https://console.cloud.google.com/storage/browse</a> and select the custom Data Commons bucket that was created by the Terraform script.</li>
+        <li>Go to <a href="https://console.cloud.google.com/storage/browse" target="_blank">https://console.cloud.google.com/storage/browse</a> for your serviceand select the custom Data Commons bucket that was created by the Terraform script.</li>
-        <li>Click **Create folder** to create a subfolder to store your input files.
+        <li>Click <b>Create folder</b> to create a subfolder to store your input files.</li>
         <li>Click <b>Upload Files</b>, and select all your CSV files, MCF files, and <code>config.json</code>.</li>
         </ol>
       </div>